LAlbertoA/tlaloque/README.md

-A 3D uniform mesh parallel HD/MHD code for astrophysics
+A 3D uniform mesh parallel GHD code for astrophysics